keepitterron/blg/src/posts-repo/for-of-loop.md

 ---
 title: The for-of loop
+description: A look at the for-of loop in javascript
 date: 06/10/2018
 ---

 `for-of` is a new loop in ES2015 that replaces both `for-in` and `forEach()` and supports the new iteration protocol (that is, objects that have a `[Symbols.iterator]` property).

 The `[Symbol.iterator]` property allows us to manually iterate over the collection by calling the `[Symbol.iterator]().next()` method to retrieve the next item in the collection.